Attend free financial workshops

 "We've always looked out for the little guy," says Patricia Ransom, a vice president at Landmark.
 "People don't get financial education in schools."

-And The Golden 1 Credit Union in Sacramento, Calif., with more than 600,000 members, offers 15 online seminars covering everything from asset allocation to Roth IRA conversions.
-They also offer advice on what to do if you lose a job and how to recognize elder financial abuse.
+And The Golden 1 Credit Union in Sacramento, California, with more than 700,000 members, offers a slew of online seminars covering everything from asset allocation to Roth IRA conversions.
+It also offers advice on what to do if you lose a job and how to recognize elder financial abuse.